Jake Arrieta: 2015: Cy Young Award

-For the season, Arrieta's 22–6 record and 1.77 ERA (second in the NL) made him only the fifth pitcher to win at least 22 games with no more than six losses and a sub-2.00 ERA since the earned run became an official stat in 1913.
-Arrieta's 2015 season has been widely compared to Bob Gibson's 1968 season in which Gibson won the National League MVP and Cy Young Awards after posting a live-ball era record 1.12 ERA.
-He led the majors in wins, complete games (4), and shutouts (3), and led the National League in hits per 9 innings pitched (5.895) and games started (33).
+For the season, Arrieta's 22–6 record and 1.77 ERA (second in the NL) made him only the fifth pitcher to win at least 22 games with no more than six losses and a sub-2.00 ERA since the earned run became an official statistic in 1913.
+Arrieta's 2015 season has been widely compared to Bob Gibson's 1968 season in which Gibson won the National League MVP and Cy Young Awards after posting a live-ball era-record 1.12 ERA.
+He led thee MLB in wins, complete games (4), and shutouts (3), and led the National League in hits per 9 innings pitched (5.895) and games started (33).
 He also led the majors in lowest home runs per nine innings (0.39).
-His .786 win–loss percentage and his 0.865 walks plus hits per innings pitched were second in the NL.
+His .786 win–loss percentage and his 0.865 walks-plus-hits per innings pitched were second in the NL.

-Jake Arrieta does pushups before his start in Game 2 of the 2015 NLCS.
+Jake Arrieta does pushups before his start in game 2 of the 2015 NLCS.

 Arrieta started the 2015 National League Wild Card Game.
-He pitched a complete-game shutout, striking out 11 batters and allowed only four hits to defeat the Pittsburgh Pirates 4–0.
+He pitched a complete-game shutout, striking out 11 batters and allowing only four hits to defeat the Pittsburgh Pirates 4–0.
 He became the first pitcher to post a postseason shutout while striking out at least 10 batters and walking zero.
 He is also the first pitcher to have more stolen bases than runs allowed in a postseason game when he stole second base in the top of the 7th inning.
-Arrieta was the pitcher of record in the Game 2 loss of the 2015 National League Championship Series to the New York Mets.
+Arrieta was the pitcher of record in the game-2 loss of the 2015 National League Championship Series to the New York Mets.

 Arrieta won the NL Cy Young Award to become the first Cubs pitcher to do so since Greg Maddux in 1992.
-He was the fifth Cubs winner overall, also joining Fergie Jenkins (1971), Bruce Sutter (1979) and Rick Sutcliffe (1984).
+He was the fifth Cubs winner overall, also joining Fergie Jenkins (1971), Bruce Sutter (1979), and Rick Sutcliffe (1984).
 He also came in sixth in the voting for 2015 NL Most Valuable Player Award.